Actively Recruiting

 • Presence of dilated cardiomyopathies, valvular heart disease, or pericardial disorders

-• Cerebrovascular disease, peripheral arterial disease, nephropathies, liver diseases
+• Cerebrovascular disease, peripheral arterial disease, nephropathies, liver diseases, autoimmune diseases, smoking, or illicit substance use

-• Any condition that could interfere with study results or volunteer health as judged by the researcher
+• Any condition interfering with study results or participant health as judged by researcher

 • Major depression or other significant psychiatric disorders